Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 Here is what our strategy will look like:

-1. We will sort the meetings based on start time.
+1. We will sort the meetings based on `startTime`.
 2. We will schedule the first meeting (let’s call it `m1`) in one room (let’s call it `r1`).
 3. If the next meeting `m2` is not overlapping with `m1`, we can safely schedule it in the same room `r1`.
 4. If the next meeting `m3` is overlapping with `m2` we can’t use `r1`, so we will schedule it in another room (let’s call it `r2`).
 5. Now if the next meeting `m4` is overlapping with `m3`, we need to see if the room `r1` has become free.
-For this, we need to keep track of the end time of the meeting happening in it.
-If the end time of `m2` is before the start time of `m4`, we can use that room `r1`, otherwise, we need to schedule `m4` in another room `r3`.
+For this, we need to keep track of the `endTime` of the meeting happening in it.
+If the `endTime` of `m2` is before the `startTime` of `m4`, we can use that room `r1`, otherwise, we need to schedule `m4` in another room `r3`.

 We can conclude that we need to <b>keep track of the ending time of all the meetings currently happening</b> so that when we try to schedule a new meeting, we can see what meetings have already ended.
 We need to put this information in a data structure that can easily give us the smallest ending time.
 A <b>Min Heap</b> would fit our requirements best.

 So our algorithm will look like this:

-1. Sort all the meetings on their start time.
+1. Sort all the meetings on their `startTime`.
-2. Create a min-heap to store all the active meetings.
-This min-heap will also be used to find the active meeting with the smallest end time.
+2. Create a <i>min-heap</i> to store all the active meetings.
+This <i>min-heap</i> will also be used to find the active meeting with the smallest `endTime`.
-3. Iterate through all the meetings one by one to add them in the min-heap.
+3. Iterate through all the meetings one by one to add them in the <i>min-heap</i>.
 Let’s say we are trying to schedule the meeting `m1`.
-4. Since the min-heap contains all the active meetings, so before scheduling `m1` we can remove all meetings from the heap that have ended before `m1`, i.e., remove all meetings from the heap that have an end time smaller than or equal to the start time of `m1`.
+4. Since the <i>min-heap</i> contains all the active meetings, so before scheduling `m1` we can remove all meetings from the heap that have ended before `m1`, i.e., remove all meetings from the heap that have an `endTime` smaller than or equal to the `startTime` of `m1`.
 5. Now add `m1` to the heap.
 6. The heap will always have all the overlapping meetings, so we will need rooms for all of them.
 Keep a counter to remember the maximum size of the heap at any time which will be the minimum number of rooms needed.